kurushiidrive/auto-timestamper/README.md

 # UNI Auto-Timestamper

-Work-in-progress Auto-Timestamper for Under Night In-Birth, written in Python using OpenCV.
+Work-in-progress Auto-Timestamper for Under Night In-Birth VODs, written in Python using primarily OpenCV.

 `kat.py` is the main source file.
+If you wish to run it (or any other of the Python source files), make sure you have Python 3 on your system.
+You can setup a virtualenv for the project through the following commands:

+* Clone the repo to a directory of your liking
+* `cd` into that directory
+* Run `python -m venv env` to create a virtualenv
+* Run `.\env\Scripts\activate.bat` to "enter" the virtualenv (if you're on Linux, do `./env/Scripts/activate` instead)
+* Run `pip install -r requirements.txt` (installs required modules into virtualenv)

-Run it with either of the following as the command line argument:
+After completing the above steps, run `python kat.py` with either of the following as the command line argument:

 * the path to an on-disk video file
 * the URL of a YouTube video